bogdan9898/flaskvel/docs/README.md

 			...
 		}
 ```
-- *body_format* - the type of body that the validator should consider valid: `flaskvel.BodyFormat.JSON`, `flaskvel.BodyFormat.FORM` or `flaskvel.BodyFormat.ANY` to validate every type.
-If the body received has a different type, the validation will fail.
+- ***body_format*** - the type of body that the validator should consider valid: `flaskvel.BodyFormat.JSON`, `flaskvel.BodyFormat.FORM` or `flaskvel.BodyFormat.ANY` to validate every type.
+If the body received has a different type, the validation will fail:

 ```json
 {